How does a Centrifuge Work?

 A centrifuge has a drum rotating around its axis at high speed, which is usually driven by a motor.
 After the suspension or emulsion is added to the drum, it’s quickly driven to rotate at the same speed as the drum.
 Each component is sepaprated under the action of the centrifugal force and discharged respectively.
 Generally, higher the rotating speed of the drum is, better the separating effect is.
 The centrifuge is widely used in the chemical, petroleum, food, pharmaceutical, mineral processing, coal, water treatment and shipping sectors.

-A centrifuge is a special and effective instrument that separates and precipitates a mixture (containing solids) by centrifugal force.
-Let’s go through how a centrifuge work together:
+A centrifuge is a special and effective instrument that separates and precipitates a mixture (containing solids) by using the centrifugal force.
+The following steps are normally included when a centrifuge works.

-Adjust the centrifuge to separate the discharge outlet valve, adjust to the appropriate treatment volume and outlet pressure, and the centrifuge enters the normal separation state.
+Adjust the centrifuge to the appropriate treatment volume and outlet pressure so that the centrifuge can be in the normal separation state.

 Long slag separation time may result in close packing of slag (algae pulp) in the drum slag cavity, which can cause poor slagging and imbalance of the drum.
 If the imbalance is too large, the centrifuge may be damaged.
 Many factors affect the slagging cycle and slagging time, and users need to set the appropriate interval according to the specific experience.

 Open the water purification valve slowly, inject clean water into the drum of the centrifuge, and repeat the slagging procedure to clean the drum.
-Close the water inlet valve, close the sealing water solenoid valve, turn off the motor, use the brakes at intervals, or stop naturally.
+Then close the water inlet valve, the sealing water solenoid valve,and the motor.
+Use the brakes at intervals, or stop naturally.